David Ellison: Personal life

 Ellison is a licensed pilot with instrument ratings for helicopter aviation, aerobatics, commercial aviation, fixed-wing aircraft, and multi-engine aircraft.
-In 2003, aged 20, he was selected to perform as part of Sean D. Tucker's "Stars of Tomorrow" aerobatic team at EAA AirVenture Oshkosh.
+In 2003, aged 20, he was selected to perform as part of Sean D. Tucker's "Stars of Tomorrow" aerobatic team at the Experimental Aircraft Association (EAA) AirVenture Oshkosh.

+Ellison and his father are close associates of Israeli prime minister Benjamin Netanyahu.
+His father's first wife has described Larry as "an ardent Zionist" and Larry hosted Netanyahu on his Hawaiian island in 2021.
+Ellison once joined his father on a trip to Israel, posting a photo on Instagram from a dinner with Netanyahu where Ellison said he was "very grateful for everything [Netanyahu] has done and continues to do for the nation of Israel."
+After the October 7th attacks, Ellison declared that "Skydance stands with Israel."

 Ellison is a member of the Producers Guild of America and Television Academy.